UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_07.md

 In this module you learned to:

-1. Understand the importance of version control.
-2. Use git's basic functions: `clone`, `add`, `commit`, `pull`, and `push`.
+1. Develop a feature on a branch in a Git repo.
+2. Merge the feature branch with the main branch.
-3. Create a new repository on GitHub via the web interface.
+3. Create a fork of an existing GitHub repo.
+4. Open a pull request from your forked repo to the upstream repo.

 Notes: The assignment will concentrate on the learning objectives as well as building knowledge on existing concepts.